dash1101/RPCortex/Assets/Hyperion-Docs.md

 ## Software Documentation

 ### Hyperion Commands:
-✅ - Works normally
-🟨 - Functions, some issues
+✅ - Functions, and works as intended
-❌ - Not working at all
+🟨 - Functions, some issues, does not function as intended ❌ - Not working at all
-🟦 - High Priority unfinished / Not working
+🟦 - High Priority

 #### Networking Commands:
 - ✅ `wlan connect` - Connect to a WLAN network.